vimeo/psalm/docs/configuration.md

 # Configuration

-Psalm uses an XML config file.
+Psalm uses an XML config file (by default, `psalm.xml`).
 A barebones example looks like this:

 ```xml
 <?xml version="1.0"?>